AACI’s Southern France Kosher River Cruise and Paris Tour

 Day 1 Monday – Arles Embarkation

-You will be met at the airport in Marseilles and transferred to the Emerald Liberte Luxury ship in Arles where you will be welcomed by your Kosher River Cruise team.
+You will be met at the airport in Nice and transferred to the Emerald Liberte Luxury ship in Arles where you will be welcomed by your Kosher River Cruise team.
 Tonight, enjoy a welcome reception, orientation and dinner on board.

 Day 2 Tuesday – Arles